waqaskayani/waqaskayani/README.md

 👨‍💻 Skilled in all major DevOps tools, including but not limited to:
 * Containers/Kubernetes/Helm
 * Github Actions, CodePipeline, Jenkins, Gitlab CI
-* EFK, Prometheus, Grafana
+* EFK, Prometheus, Grafana, New Relic
 * Terraform, CloudFormation
 * AWS/Azure

 - 💬 Ask me about anything, I'm happy to help..
-- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-waqas-kayani/).
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/waqas-kayani/).
 - 💼 Any freelance work? do reach at my [email](mailto:mvickykayani@gmail.com).

 ### 📕 Blog Posts